 Robert Bosch LLC is broadening its coverage of gasoline fuel injectors for domestic, Asian and European applications with 11 new gasoline direct injector (GDI) part numbers covering 4.1 million new vehicles in operation (VIO) and 12 new gasoline port fuel injector part numbers covering 2.4 million new VIO.

 The expanded coverage includes Audi, VW, BMW, Cadillac, Chevrolet, Ford and Infiniti, Mazda, Mercedes-Benz, Mini Cooper and Porsche.
 These late-model applications can be found in the current Bosch ACES/PIE catalog.

-“Direct injection is one of the most efficient means of achieving combustion in a gasoline engine,” says Stephen Albert, product manager, Fuel Injection for Robert Bosch LLC.
+“Direct injection is one of the most efficient means of achieving combustion in a gasoline engine,” says Stephen Albert, Article manager, Fuel Injection for Robert Bosch LLC.
 “Injecting a precise amount of fuel directly into the gasoline chamber minimizes fuel waste and lowers CO2 emissions, while still producing excellent power and performance.”

 This assurance is critical especially when servicing a GDI application as it is a more labor intensive and costly repair compared to port fuel injection.
 Bosch says it continually strives to meet technicians’ demands by providing the best part to have the job done once.”